moebiussurfing/ofxSurfingDepthMap/README.md

 3. **Use Logarithmic mode** when linear produces flat gray areas
 4. **Try Focus Range + Auto Focus** for complex scenes with specific subjects
 5. **Adjust Contrast and Gamma** after selecting the right mode
-6. **Test with Invert toggle** to see which orientation works better for your use case

 ## Technical Notes